Doing a market analysis might sound overly daunting and formal, but don’t be dissuaded. It’s actually really important, and it’s not all that complex.

 - Commerce.gov: The U.S. Department of Commerce has a lot of good general information that you may be able to use, depending on your industry.

-- Internet: You can do internet searches to find information about any state or local regulations or licenses you may need for your industry.
+- The internet: You can do internet searches to find information about any state or local regulations or licenses you may need for your industry.
 As always, there’s a lot of stuff out there, so make sure you’re depending on reliable sources.
 For your market analysis, Wikipedia won’t cut it.
-On the other hand, you can find plenty of useful information, including sample business plans right here on Bplans, where you can also obtain free industry reports as well.